AdaCore/spark2014/lrm/source/introduction.rst

 explicitly permits implementations to provide implementation-defined aspects, attributes and pragmas.
-If a |SPARK| program uses one of these aspects (e.g., Global), or attributes (e.g., Update) then then it can only be compiled and executed by an implementation which supports the construct in a way consistent with the definition given here in the |SPARK| reference manual.
+If a |SPARK| program uses one of these aspects (e.g., Global), or attributes (e.g., Update) then it can only be compiled and executed by an implementation which supports the construct in a way consistent with the definition given here in the |SPARK| reference manual.